eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 Where do I see what I have actually spent?

 The Advertising dashboard in Seller Hub shows campaign performance (impressions, clicks, ad fees, attributed sales, ROAS) and offers a downloadable sales report with per- transaction attribution.
-The fees themselves land with your other selling costs in your payments records, which is the figure to reconcile against, and a profit tracker like DashVue will map each general (pay-on-sale) ad fee to its specific order for you; priority click spend is not tied to a single order, so review it at campaign level.
+Performance figures are near-real-time and may take up to 72 hours to reconcile.
+Final fees, taxes and credits appear in Payments; a profit tracker like DashVue can map each general (pay-on-sale) ad fee to its specific order, while priority click spend remains a campaign-level cost.

 Sources

 eBay’s advertising products, naming and fee mechanics change over time.
-Figures and mechanics above reflect eBay UK help pages as captured in June 2026; always confirm against the live pages and your own campaign setup screens before committing budget.
+Figures and mechanics above reflect eBay UK help pages as checked in August 2026; always confirm against the live pages and your own campaign setup screens before committing budget.